-Michigan Acreage Acquisition
+Michigan Acreage

-In January 2017, we acquired a 30% working interest in 1,400 acres in the Michigan Basin.
-Multiple drilling targets were identified through a 2-D seismic interpretation.
-A 3-D seismic survey was obtained in January and February of 2017 on the first prospect.
+In January 2017, Daybreak acquired a 30% working interest in 1,400 acres in the Michigan Basin.
+The leases have been secured and multiple targets were identified through a 2-D seismic interpretation.
+A 3-D seismic survey was obtained in January and February of 2017.
 An analysis of the 3-D seismic survey confirmed the first prospect originally identified on the 2-D seismic, as well as several additional drilling locations.
-We have plans to obtain an additional 3-D survey on the second prospect after drilling a well on the first prospect, however the two prospects are independent of each other and the success or lack of results of either prospect does not affect the potential of the other prospect.
+We have plans to obtain an additional 3-D survey on the second prospect after drilling a well on the first prospect.
+The two prospects are independent of each other and the success or lack of results of either prospect does not affect the potential of the other prospect.
 The wells will be drilled vertically with conventional completions and no hydraulic fracturing is anticipated.
 With the settlement of our debt obligations to a former lender in December 2018, we acquired an additional 40% working interest, bringing our aggregate working interest to 70% in Michigan.
 The first well is expected to be drilled when additional financing is secured.